-On day one of Madrid to Lisbon I didn't have the right kit and wasn't expecting such bad weather (rain, hail, wind, cold) or to ever feel that cold in Spain.
-I've learnt to expect the worst weather and that an extra layer is always a good idea.
+On day one of Madrid to Lisbon I didn't have the right kit and wasn't expecting such bad weather (rain, hail, wind, cold).
+I've learnt to expect the worst and that an extra layer is always a good idea.

 What has someone taught you on the bike that you have never forgotten?

 All those people who reach the top of the hill before you were equally puffed out on their way up as you.